Saniyajindal/self_pruning_neural_network_Saniya_Jindal_102303183/Report.md

 # Self-Pruning Neural Network Report

+## 1. Introduction

+This project implements a self-pruning neural network where each weight is associated with a learnable gate.
+During training, the model automatically learns which connections are important and removes unnecessary ones, resulting in a sparse architecture.

+---

-## Why L1 encourages sparsity
+## 2. Why L1 Encourages Sparsity

-L1 regularization penalizes the sum of gate values, pushing many gates toward zero and effectively pruning connections.
+L1 regularization penalizes the sum of gate values.
+Since gate values lie between 0 and 1, minimizing this sum pushes many values towards zero.
+As a result, less important connections are effectively turned off, leading to a sparse network.

+---

-## Results
+## 3. Results

 | Lambda | Accuracy | Sparsity (%) |
 | ------ | -------- | ------------ |